Frequently Asked Questions

 • It also provides a visual representation of how your data is connected across different applications, databases, and systems.

-This data catalog solution brings your organization a comprehensive overview of metadata, allowing your teams to quickly search and access information from anywhere in your organization.
+Alation’s data catalog solution provides your organization with a comprehensive overview of metadata, enabling your teams to search and access information from anywhere within the organization quickly.

 Why should you consider it?